edwardvmills/NURBSlib_EVM/README.md

 [instructions for toolbars/macros in FreeCAD](http://freecadweb.org/wiki/index.php?title=Macros)

-###Usage
+###Usage (basic knowledge of the FreeCAD PartDesign Sketcher is required)

 -draw sketches of lines/circles (read the curve macros to see what inputs they want)
 -select those lines/circles in the order specified by the macro, then hit the macro button > curve is created.
 -select 3/4 curves in a loop counterclockwise (surface normal will then point towards you), hit the surface macro button > surface is created.

+NOTE:at this time, none of the entites created by these sketches are parametric.
+This is the rough workflow prototyping phase.

+More details on usage will be made available [here](http://edwardvmills.github.io/NURBSlib_EVM/) as time permits.

 The surfaces are 100% controlled by the curves, which are 100% controlled by the sketches.
 This can be very powerful, but requires following strict rules for the sketches to obtain good results.
 Utilities to control the sketches and continuity are in various stages of planning/prototyping.
 I suspect much could already be done by using spreadsheets and expressions.